AllAboutDocs/APIDocs/docs/guides/docs-creation/update-doc-status.md

 # Update Docs status

 This request updates the Docs status.
+Each Doc in the Docs ecosystem operates under a specific status that determines its availability and behavior.
+This endpoint allows you to change the status of a Doc using a PATCH operation.
 The various Docs statuses are described below:

 - **Active** - The Docs account is active and is fully operational.
 All Docs activity is operational.